lumiliet/vim-flack/README.md

 Simple file explorer.
 Displays all files in the folder and all subfolders.
 Makes it easy to navigate coding projects because all files in the project are visible at once.

+Requires `The Silver Searcher` to be installed on the system.

 `:Flack` will open the explorer in project root if found, or current folder.
 Looks for a git repo for project root.
 Use `enter` and `backspace` to navigate.